espadrine/espadrine.github.com/blog/src/sometimes-rewriting-in-another-language-works.md

 And just like that, I was granted the best Wordle guess in 7h, 15% of the time that parallelizing Julia would have given me.

-(Edit: using `time cargo run --release` even brings it all the way down to 30 minutes!)
+*(Edit: using `time cargo run --release` even brings it all the way down to 30 minutes!)*

+*(Edit 2: [a Julia thread investigated the code][jlthread].
+A big part of the time difference came from a mistake in the Julia code, which caused the algorithm to search through all possible guesses as potential solutions, instead of only the accepted solutions.
+That brings it down to about 4h on the same machine.*

+*The other improvements which allow Julia to match Rust performance involve using byte arrays instead of strings, using integer types with a fixed number of bits, and avoiding non-constant globals.*

+*Along with [a few other fascinating tricks][jlpr] that I recommend you read, **the Julia version takes a stunning 22 minutes**, better than the simple Rust version (which, to be fair, can likely achieve it too with similar tricks.))*

 ## A warning on what the moral is